rietho/blogdown_website/content/blog/2022-02-13-Blogging-and-privacy/index.md

 slug: blogging-and-privacy
 ---

 > **Disclaimer**: Nothing I say/write here is legal advice.
-I do my best to not be wrong, but there's no guarantee.
+I do my best to not be wrong, but I am not a legal expert.

 **TLDR**: {{< param excerpt >}}